 In August of 2020, Dr. Powell accepted a national position with the National Center on Sexual Exploitation as the Director of Law Enforcement Training and Victim Services.

 Corinne Stannish, retired Captain of the Sarasota Police Department, received her B.S. from the University of South Florida in Criminal Justice.
 After being hired by the Sarasota Police Department in 1988, she started her career in the Patrol Division and worked in the Community Resource Team.
+There she had the opportunity to work with underprivileged youth and served as a Girl Scout Troup Leader in two housing projects.
 During her early career at the Agency, she worked in the Planning and Inspections Unit, which was the policy writing arm of the Police Department as well as performing audit inspections to insure policy and procedure were being followed.

 After becoming a Sergeant in 2006, she was a Shift Commander on the road as well as a District Commander, serving as a liaison between the Community and the Police Department.
 She was the first female to be promoted to the rank of Captain, serving in the Support Services Division followed by the Criminal Investigation Division.
 As the Commander of the Detective Division, she directly oversaw the Street Crimes Unit, which has partnered with Selah Freedom and TYLA (Turn Your Life Around), a successful prostitution court diversion program and actively worked on building a human trafficking unit.

 Corporal Alan T. Wilkett has served more than 22 years as a public service official, including with the Indiana State Police and the Jackson County (Ohio) Sheriff’s Office.
 Cpl.
 Wilkett’s career has included positions in Property Crimes, Major Crimes, Cold Case, Narcotics, Child Abuse, Patrol, and Court Security.
 He has served as a chief deputy, captain, commander, and director of public safety.
 He is a member of the Tampa Bay Regional Human Trafficking Task Force and is an expert in how predators use technology to target their victims.